iTwin/itwinjs-core/test-apps/display-performance-test-app/src/frontend/README.md

 * backgroundMap
 * hLineMaterialColors
 * edgeMask
+* ambientOcclusion
+* forceSurfaceDiscard

 The types of render options that can be specified are as follows:
 * disabledExtensions - This should contain an array of all the WebGL extensions that you wish to disable.
 The program will restart the IModelApp every time this value changes, to ensure that the render system is changed appropriately (so it is better to group things that use the same render options).
 The extensions that may be disabled are found in WebGLExtensionName, and they currently include the following: "WEBGL_draw_buffers", "OES_element_index_uint", "OES_texture_float", "OES_texture_half_float", "WEBGL_depth_texture", "EXT_color_buffer_float", "EXT_shader_texture_lod", and "ANGLE_instanced_arrays".
+* enableOptimizedSurfaceShaders - This should be a boolean value that describes whether or not you wish to enable optimized surface shaders.
+It defaults to false (i.e. not enabling the optimized shaders).

 If any settings are not specified, the program will not change these settings.
 For example: if no view flags were specified, the program will not specifically alter the view flags. (though the view flags may be altered depending on what settings the chosen view has applied or if a specific display style has been chosen that affects the view flags).